 9. Fuel Contamination

-Contaminated fuel can initially burn, then clog filters and restrict flow.
+Contaminated fuel can allow startup but quickly clog filters and restrict flow.

 👉 Related: Fuel Contamination Diagnosis